FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 If they can do it in house, then they really don't don't need to ask permission.

-It may be possible, but we're not up to it (Score:3)
+It may be possible, but we're not up to it (Score:5, Insightful)

 As a lead cryptographic security engineer on the world's largest operating system, I think I have pretty clear visibility into the problems and potential solutions... and the truth is that while there's no information-theoretic reason why a law-enforcement access system couldn't be built while keeping the systems secure from everyone else, I have zero confidence in the industry's ability to do it in the foreseeable future.